SAP/open-ux-tools/packages/logger/README.md

 # `@sap-ux/logger`

 This is a simple logging library.
 It uses [Winston](https://github.com/winstonjs/winston) underneath to do the heavy-lifting.
-The API is agnostic to an particular logging library.
+The API is agnostic to any particular logging library.
 Don't depend on any Winston-specific implemenation as the underlying library may change in the future.

 ### Quick Usage
 Add the package `@sap-ux/logger` to your project using your preferred package manager.